 CNSTAT’s Panel on Modernizing the Nation's Crime Statistics, sponsored by the FBI and the Bureau of Justice Statistics, released its first report in May 2016, Modernizing Crime Statistics: Report 1: Defining and Classifying Crime.
 The charge of the panel is to provide recommendations for the development of a modern set of crime measures in the United States.
 The first report presents a new classification system for crime, intended for use as a template in designing new collection systems, taking account of the full array of crime data users and stakeholders.The forthcoming second report will focus on implementation and methodological issues related to the classification and national crime statistics in general.

 This site is intended to provide up-to-date information on the Committee's activities and findings.
 For those seeking specific statistical information or data, links to numerous statistical agencies have been provided for your convenience (Other Sites of Interest).
 We are, of course, happy to answer questions about any of our publications, projects, or public meetings.
 Please send any questions or comments to Eileen LeFurgy, CNSTAT Program Coordinator, at firstname.lastname@example.org.

 This report from the Committee on National Statistics provides a comprehensive assessment of U.S. immigration trends over the past 20 years, immigration's impact on the labor market and wages of native-born workers, and its fiscal impact at the national, state, and local levels.

-These proceedings from the Committee on National Statistics summarize a workshop held in March 2016 that was designed to help the U.S. Census Bureau improve the American Community Survey (ACS) and help them respond to concerns of the public and Congress about the actual and perceived burden of the ACS Survey with respondents.
+These proceedings summarize a CNSTAT workshop held in March 2016 designed to assist the U.S. Census Bureau in making improvements to the American Community Survey (ACS).
+Specifically, the workshop focused on ways they can respond to concerns of the public and Congress about the actual and perceived burden of the ACS Survey on respondents.

 |Advancing Concepts and Models for Measuring Innovation|